Blog > Cattle Stations

 Because at the end of a long day working cattle in the dust and heat, it's those moments around smoko – the hot tea, the fresh-baked treats, the laughter with your mates – that make station life worth living.

-VIEW THE LASEST JOBS
+VIEW THE LATEST JOBS

 Blog by Simon Cheatham with help from RFTTE members who contributed to the post on the RFTTE.com Facebook Group.